morrissey college of arts and sciences

 - Spirituality and Social Protest

-Additionally, students may devise their own thematic foci, in consultation with AADS Director or AADS Advisor.
+Though suggested, these themes are not required; additionally, students may devise their own thematic focus, in consultation with the AADS Director or their AADS Adviser.

 The Program offers several courses that satisfy the Core requirement in Cultural Diversity and one course that satisfies the requirement in Social Sciences.

 American Studies is an interdisciplinary program that brings together faculty from several departments to teach a wide range of approaches to American culture past and present.
-Thematic emphases include race and ethnicity; gender, sexuality, and culture; the cultures of cities; subcultures and society; popular culture and media; law, politics, and culture; America and the world; and journalism.
-Participating faculty come from English, History, Art History, Sociology, and Psychology, among other departments.
-The American Studies Program also supports a special concentration in Asian American Studies.
+Thematic emphases include race and ethnicity; gender, sexuality, and culture; the cultures of cities; subcultures and society; popular culture and media; law, politics, and culture; and America and the world.

 Courses used for fulfilling the minor must come from outside the student’s major and from at least two different departments.
-Eighteen credits are required for the minor, nine of them clustered in a common area of concentration (see thematic emphases above) chosen by the student in consultation with the director of American Studies.
-In the fall semester of the senior year, each student must take the elective designated as the American Studies senior seminar for that year.
-Also, ENGL2277 Introduction to American Studies is strongly recommended for minors, but not yet required.
+Eighteen credits are required for the minor.
+Nine of these credits must be clustered in a common area of concentration chosen by the student in consultation with the director of American Studies.
+During senior year each student must take the elective designated as the American Studies senior seminar.
+Also, ENGL2277 Introduction to American Studies is required for all students registering for the minor.

 For further information on the American Studies minor, contact Professor Carlo Rotella in the English Department, email@example.com, 617-552-3191, or visit the American Studies website at www.bc.edu/amstudies.

-The minor in Ancient Civilization aims at providing students from various majors the opportunity to study those aspects of the ancient Greek and Roman world that relate to their fields and their other interests without the requirement of learning the Latin and Greek languages.
+The minor in Ancient Civilization aims at providing students the opportunity to study, in a systematic way, aspects of the ancient Greek and Roman world without the requirement of learning the Latin or Greek languages.
+Students learn about the history, literature, art and culture of antiquity in courses that emphasize the study of primary texts in English translation.
 Each student will design his/her own program in consultation with the faculty.
 A program will consist of a coherent blend of 18 credits chosen from two groups:

-- Twelve (12) other credits, chosen after consultation with the director, from available offerings in Classics and other departments in the areas of literature, philosophy, religion, art and archaeology, history, and linguistics.
+- 12 other credits, chosen after consultation with the director, from available offerings in Classics and other departments in the areas of literature, philosophy, religion, art and archaeology, history, and linguistics.

 A list of the courses that are available each semester from the various departments and that can count for the minor will be published at registration time.
-Interested students should contact Professor Kendra Eshleman of the Classical Studies Department, Stokes Hall 237S, 617-552-3797, or visit the Classical Studies website at www.bc.edu/classics.
+Interested students should contact Professor Mark Thatcher of the Classical Studies Department, Stokes Hall 245S, 617-552-1807, or visit the Classical Studies website at www.bc.edu/classics.

 The interdisciplinary minor in Catholic Studies at Boston College seeks to develop an intellectual and academic approach to Catholicism which does justice to the full human reality, integrity, and pluralism within this major world religious tradition.
 Since Catholicism comprises more than a religious institution, a set of moral or ritual practices, a body of doctrines, or individual and communal experiences, no one discipline or several disciplines functioning separately can properly understand it from the vantage point of its lived experience as a culture.

-The Catholic Studies minor provides students with the opportunity to explore the Catholic intellectual tradition, emphasizing the richness of its philosophical and theological systems, its artistic and cultural expressions, its historical evolution (including internal and external moments of contestation), its approaches to social analysis and the natural sciences, in order to appreciate the vision and values which emerge from this tradition.
+The Catholic Studies minor provides students with the opportunity to explore the Catholic intellectual tradition, emphasizing the richness of its philosophical and theological systems, its artistic and cultural expressions, its historical evolution (including internal and external moments of contestation), its approaches to social analysis, economic systems, and the natural sciences, in order to appreciate the vision and values which emerge from this tradition.

-Six approved three-credit courses or a total of 18 credit hours:
+Six approved 3-credit courses or a total of 18 credit hours:

-- Fifteen credit hours selected from the three Catholic Studies clusters: The Catholic Imagination, Catholicism in Time and Space, and Catholic Social Thought.
+- 18 credit hours selected from the three Catholic Studies clusters: The Catholic Imagination, Catholicism in Time and Space, and Catholic Social Thought.

-- Students are strongly encouraged to take THEO1023 and THEO1024 Exploring Catholicism I and II (6 credits) to fulfill their Theology Core and count them as six of the 15 credit hours.
+- Students are strongly encouraged to take THEO1023 and THEO1024 Exploring Catholicism I and II (6 credits) to fulfill their Theology Core and double-count THEO1024 as 3 of the required 18 credit hours to fulfill the minor.

-- A concluding 3-credit research seminar which will focus on a series of common texts dealing either with the enculturation of Catholicism in different geographical/regional locations (e.g., Asia, Latin America, Africa, Oceania, Irish-American, Italian-American, Latino/a, Black, and Amerindian), or a Catholic theme that is approached from several disciplinary perspectives and across historical periods (e.g., Catholic practices of asceticism in art, music, literature, and theology).
+- Depending upon enrollment numbers in the minor, a concluding 3-credit research seminar which will focus on texts dealing either with the enculturation of Catholicism in different geographical/regional locations (e.g., Asia, Latin America, Africa, Oceania, Irish-American, Italian-American, Latino/a, Black, and Amerindian), or a Catholic theme that is approached from several disciplinary perspectives and across historical periods (e.g., Catholic practices of asceticism in art, music, literature, and theology).
 This seminar will offer the student the opportunity to research, write, and present a senior project that thematically integrates what has been learned in the minor.
 The seminar is facilitated by a member of the Catholic Studies advisory committee.
 It is envisioned that the seminar presentations will become an occasion for creating intellectual community among Catholic Studies minors and faculty advisors.

 East European Studies

-Further information is available from the Director, Professor Cynthia Simmons, Slavic and Eastern Languages Department, Lyons 210, (617-552-3914).
-Students may also consult the Slavic and Eastern Languages website at www.bc.edu/ees.
+Further information is available from the Director, Professor Maxim D. Shrayer, Slavic and Eastern Languages Department, Lyons 210, (firstname.lastname@example.org).
+Students may also consult the Program’s website at www.bc.edu/ees.

-The Environmental Studies minor uses an interdisciplinary approach to understanding the science and policy of the Earth's environmental challenges and is designed to complement any undergraduate major.
+The Environmental Studies minor uses an interdisciplinary approach to understand the science and policy of the Earth’s environmental challenges and is designed to complement any undergraduate major.

 The goals of the Environmental Studies minor are to provide undergraduate students with: (1) an awareness of the scientific, political and cultural aspects of the world’s environmental problems and paths toward sustainable solutions; (2) a background for environmentally related careers in business, education, law, policy or research; and (3) preparation for graduate study.

-The ES minor requirements include four credits of laboratory Environmental Systems science courses (EESC2201-EESC2208), a policy foundation course chosen from a short list of options, a senior seminar (EESC5580), and at least ten credits of electives.
-For further information or to register for this program, contact ES Program Director Noah Snyder, see the program website at www.bc.edu/envstudies, or stop by the program office in Devlin 213.
+The ENVS minor requirements include 4 credits of laboratory Environmental Systems science courses (EESC2201–EESC2208), a policy foundation course chosen from a short list of options, a senior seminar (ENVS4943), and at least 10 credits of electives offered from departments across the university.
+For further information or to register for this program, contact ENVS Program Director Tara Pisani Gareau, see the program website at www.bc.edu/envstudies, or stop by the program office in Devlin 213.

 Faith, Peace, and Justice

 The Faith, Peace, and Justice minor offers students the opportunity to explore, in an interdisciplinary manner, how their own serious questions about faith, peace, and justice are related to concrete work for peace and justice in our world.
-The goals of the Faith, Peace, and Justice Program are to help undergraduate students to acquire skills in the social scientific analysis of concrete issues for justice and peace, to gain a solid grasp of the ethical and justice principles which arise from these issues, to learn how to formulate public policy or to initiate social change that would help to solve these problems, and to implement creative methods for conflict resolution, appropriate for the level of problem solving their particular issues require.
+The goals of the Faith, Peace, and Justice Program are to help undergraduate students to acquire skills in the social scientific analysis of issues for justice and peace, to gain a solid grasp of the ethical and justice principles that arise from these issues, to learn how to formulate public policy or to initiate social change that would help to solve these problems, and to implement creative methods for conflict resolution appropriate for their particular issues.

 For further information or to register for the Faith, Peace, and Justice minor, see the Director, Professor Matthew Mullane, Stokes 453N or visit the program website at www.bc.edu/fpj.